tbbaram/Phase-1-Project/README.md

 * Access to internet, GitHub account

 ### Installation Instructions
-* Fork and clone on GitHub repo
+* Fork and clone from GitHub repo onto local computer
-* Run json server for db.json(Open your terminal, get into the correct folder, and type "json-server --watch db.json)
+* Run json server for db.json(Open your terminal, get into the correct folder in terminal, and type "json-server --watch db.json)
-* Open index.html in the browser
+* Open index.html from terminal and then go to browser